Florida Men Sentenced for Assault and Cross Burning Aimed at Intimidating an Interracial Couple Living Next Door

-Tampa, FL – United States District Judge Mary S. Scriven today sentenced Thomas Herris Sigler, III, 46, and William A. Dennis, 56, to serve 33 and 21 months incarceration, respectively.
-Sigler and Dennis both pleaded guilty to civil rights violations for their roles in attacking and intimidating an interracial couple in Port Richey, Florida.
-A third co-defendant, Pascual Carlos Pietri also pleaded guilty to the same charge and was sentenced to 37 months imprisonment on March 23, 2016.
+Today, United States District Judge Mary S. Scriven of the Middle District of Florida sentenced Thomas Herris Sigler, III, 46, and William A. Dennis, 56, to serve 33 and 21 months incarceration, respectively.
+Sigler and Dennis both pled guilty to civil rights violations for their roles in attacking and intimidating an interracial couple in Port Richey, Florida.
+A third co-defendant, Pascual Carlos Pietri also pled guilty to the same charge and was sentenced to 37 months imprisonment on March 23, 2016.
+All three of the co-defendant’s sentences are to be followed by three years of supervised release.
 A fourth co-conspirator is now deceased.

 According to the evidence presented in court proceedings and documents, in September 2012 an interracial couple moved in next door to Sigler and Dennis.
 Sigler and Dennis began regularly harassing the African-American male neighbor shortly after the couple moved in with racial slurs and derogatory statements.
 Then in mid-October 2012, Sigler physically attacked the African-American neighbor, while Dennis looked on and prevented another neighbor from intervening.